A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-The usefulness of Pad\'{e} approximants (PAs) as fitting functions for different form factors have been extensively illustrated \cite{Masjuan:2008fv,Masjuan:2012wy,Escribano:2013kba,Queralt:2010sv,Escribano:2015nra,combinedetap}.
-The reader is referred to these references for details on the method though here we cover some important aspects for consistency.
-The PAs to a given function are ratios of two polynomials (with degree $L$ and $M$, respectively),\footnote{With any loss of generality, we take $b_0=1$ for definitiness.}
+The usefulness of Pad\'{e} approximants (PAs) as fitting functions for different form factors has been illustrated, for example, in Refs.~\cite{lab17,lab18,lab20,lab21,lab44,lab45}.
+It is not our purpose to provide here formal details of the method but rather to cover some important aspects for consistency.
+The PAs to a given function are ratios of two polynomials (with degree $L$ and $M$, respectively)\footnote{Without any loss of generality, we take $b_0=1$ for definiteness.},

-constructed such that the Taylor expansion around the origin exactly coincides with that of $f(q^2)$ up to the highest possible order, i.e., $f(q^2)-P^{L}_{M}(q^{2})={\mathcal O}(q^2)^{L+M+1}$.
-We would like to point out that the previous VMD ansatz for the form factor (\ref{poleFF}) can be viewed as the first element in a sequence of PAs which can be constructed in a systematic way.
+constructed such that the Taylor expansion around the origin exactly coincides with that of $f(q^2)$ up to the highest possible order, i.e., ${\mathcal O}(q^2)^{L+M+1}$.
+We would like to point out that the previous VMD ansatz for the form factor, Eq.~(\ref{poleFF}), can be viewed as the first element in a sequence of PAs which can be constructed in a systematic way.
 By considering higher-order terms in the sequence, one may be able to describe the experimental space-like data with an increasing level of accuracy.
-The important difference with respect to the traditional VMD approach is that, as a Pad\'{e} sequence, the approximation is well-defined and can be systematically improved upon.
-Although polynomial fitting is more common, in general, rational approximants are able to approximate the original function in a much broader range in momentum than a polynomial \cite{Pade}.
+The important difference with respect to the traditional VMD approach is that, as a Pad\'{e} sequence, the approximation is well-defined and can be systematically improved.
+Although polynomial fitting is more common, in general, rational approximants are able to approximate the original function in a much broader range in momentum than a polynomial \cite{lab46}.
+Once a Pad\'e sequence is chosen, the highest element belonging to that particular sequence will be fixed by experimental data.
+To be specific, the sequence will be stopped as soon as the additional coefficients of the next order PA are statistically compatible with zero.